ItemizeNTNU/jul-2022/challs/week1/README.md

 # Week 1 - normal challenge fix

-Some high-IQ individual solved the challenge in an unintended way, a fix for the challenge was therefore added.
+Some high-IQ individual solved the challenge in an unintended way (by bruteforcing the given hash value), a fix for the challenge was therefore added.

 ### Solution
 ```